nayim21/CNN/README.md

 # CNN
-Use CNN to classify cat and dog
+1.Use CNN to classify cat and dog
-Use CNN to predict the financial stock market (Nasdaq)
+2.Use CNN to predict the financial stock market (Nasdaq)